Javan Torre

-Javan Rene Torre Howell (born October 20, 1993) is an American soccer player who currently plays for Detroit City in the USL Championship.
+Javan Rene Torre Howell (born October 20, 1993) is an American former professional soccer player.

 Career

 Youth and college

 Torre played four years of college soccer at the University of California, Los Angeles between 2012 and 2015.

 While at college, Torre also appeared for USL League Two side Ventura County Fusion in both 2014 and 2015.
 He returned to the club in 2017 as well to make two appearances.

 Professional

 On January 19, 2016, Torre was selected in the third round (56th overall) of the 2016 MLS SuperDraft by Colorado Rapids.
 However, he was not signed by the club.

-Torre moved to Germany to play for Regionalliga Südwest side FSV Frankfurt during their 2017-18 season, making 24 appearances for the club.
+Torre moved to Germany to play for Regionalliga Südwest side FSV Frankfurt during their 2017–18 season, making 24 appearances for the club.

 On January 19, 2019, it was announced Torre had joined USL Championship side Las Vegas Lights ahead of their 2019 season.

 On February 19, 2021, Torre joined NISA side Detroit City FC ahead of the 2021 season.